smintio/Portals-Components-SDK/Examples/Frontend/README.md

 A good starting point is looking at our [Hello world](ui-example-hello-world-1/) example.
 It is an example of a Smint.io Portals UI component.
 An example for crafting your own page template will follow soon.

-The [component](ui-example-hello-world-1//src//PortalsUiComponent.vue) is pretty basic.
+The [Vue.js component itself](ui-example-hello-world-1//src//PortalsUiComponent.vue) is pretty basic.
 It can display colored static text once added to a page.

 The source follows established Vue.js structure practices by containing a template, typescript, and css sections.